nmattei/cmps3160/syllabus.md

 ### In Class Activities, Participation, and Attendance

-Attendance will be monitored through an in-class survey (nearly) every day of class.
-You are required to fill out this survey every day, synchronously in class unless you contact the instructor ahead of time to make alternative arrangements.
+Attendance will be monitored through an in-class activities.
 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
-As we are online sometimes this may include posting things on the discussion board or answering a short quiz in Canvas on additional readings.
 This may also include presenting/explaining answers to labs in class.

 ### Labs and Pre-Lab Questions